csc7/PP2_CI/README.md

 ___
 # **8 .
 Testing of User Stories**

+- ### **First time users**

 The following are testing of User Stories previously described above:
 <br><br>

-1. As a client, I want to know what services I can hire, so do not need to ask for more information to learn their services.
+1. As a user, I want to find a responsive website, so I can access it in any device without having the content affected.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |